Sugar Free Frosting

 Picking the Right Sugar Substitute

-There are a lot of sugar free sweeteners out there these days.
-With the rise of popular diets like keto and paleo, there’s been an increased demand for alternative sweeteners and zero-calorie sweeteners.
+There are a lot of sugar-free sweeteners out there these days.
+With the rise of popular diets like keto and paleo, there has been an increased demand for alternative sweeteners and zero-calorie sweeteners.

 I tested this recipe with the granulated versions of Allulose, Swerve, and Splenda.
 I ordered them online from Amazon, but you can also find them at Walmart and health food stores.